 1. The Club is open until 11:00 p.m.
 Sunday through Thursday from Opening Day until the end of the Frostbite Series.
 On Friday and Saturday evenings, the Club is open until 12:00 a.m.

-2. Members shall conduct themselves properly while on the Club premises and shall be responsible for any breakage or other damage to Club property or to the property of other members caused by themselves, members of their households, or their guests.
+2. Members shall conduct themselves properly while on the Club premises.
+As outlined by US Sailing Safe Sport polices, harassment and misconduct are not tolerated.
+Members shall be responsible for the behavior and for any breakage or other damage to Club property or to the property of other members caused by themselves, members of their households, or their guests.
 The behavior of children is the responsibility of their parents.
 Children under 12 are not to be left unsupervised and must be accompanied by a related adult over the age of 18.

 4. Guest privileges will be afforded only to a person who is crewing on a Club yacht, is in the company of a member, is aboard a visiting yacht, or is a visitor from a recognized yacht club.
 No person may visit the Club as a guest on more than three occasions during one season, other than when crewing on a yacht at a Club regatta.
 During regattas no member may invite more than two guests, other than crew members, because of the physical limitations of the Club.
 Members shall be responsible for ensuring that their guests are aware of and abide by all Club rules.